 It has also helped Dr. Ahn become a highly regarded author on a variety of fields in the subject.
 His groundbreaking books and articles have been peer-reviewed and are often used as textbook guidelines for biotech business management.

 For example, Ahn and William D. Falloon collaborated on 1991’s Strategic Risk Management: How Global Corporations Manage Financial Risk for Competitive Advantage, a tome that illustrated creative risk taking skills and how to turn failure into success.
-The complex ideas contained therein were reported in a casual, friendly, and easy to read manner that keeps this book popular, in print and in high demand.

 Although Ahn is primarily focused on promoting business excellence, he is also interested in education endeavors.
 For example, he holds adjunct professor positions at a variety of universities, including Portland State University and Carnegie Mellon University.
 Ahn works hard to ensure that his students fully grasp the intricate details of his lectures.